 Pro tip: If you don't have a steady hand, you can

 Step 4: Gather and prepare supplies for the calendar section

 We chose to do the calendar part of our organizer first because it does not require any drying time, and therefore won't need to be covered or protected while working on the rest of the project.
 Grab your Con-Tact paper, vinyl numbers, and paint samples.
 You will also need a pair of scissors, a measuring tape, and a marker.

 Step 5: Measure and cut your Con-Tact paper and cut it to fit the glass pane

 Use a measuring tape or a ruler to measure the size of the glass pane you want to cover.
-Transfer your measurement to the Con-Tact paper, then cut it to fit.
+Transfer your measurement to the, then cut it to fit.

 Step 6: Measure, cut, and place the calendar squares from your paint samples